• Meringue Cradle Cake

 One Bowl Apple Cake

-If you’ve got two apples and some baking basics, you can make this jewel of an apple cake without even having to take out your mixer.
+If you’ve got two apples and some baking basics, you can make One Bowl Apple Cake without even having to take out your mixer.
 Luxuriously moist and studded with soft apple chunks, this lightly spiced one-bowl wonder is as at home after a dinner party as it is at breakfast or snacktime.
 This cake’s versatility stems from its Jewish heritage.
 It purposely contains no dairy, so those who keep kosher can enjoy it any time, with meat or dairy meals.
 This recipephany comes from my earliest baking bible (Old Testament version), From Manna to Mousse.
-Born in 1969 as a plastic-spined fundraising cookbook produced by the Sisterhood of Congregation Beth El in…
+Born in 1969 as a plastic-spined fundraising cookbook produced by the Sisterhood of Congregation Beth El in New London,…

 Zucchini Quiche